 It is unequivocally winter now.
 The Japanese maple in the garden has jettisoned its lemon-yellow leaves.
 I find them in drawers, at the bottom of buckets, little pieces of jewellery; they scuttle across the floor of the flat from room to room, like crabs, into corners and shadows.

 Autumn always spills into winter this way.
-The sudden flip that is almost - almost - unnoticeable unless you are paying attention.
-Yesterday Jesse and I were driving back from a foraging foray into the Chiltern Hills - it was the most magical evening weather imaginable - and we were noticing how beautiful and petrified trees look without their leaves, all the withered, twisted, dancing shapes of the bark and branches, dark against a watery sky.
+The sudden flip that is almost, almost, unnoticeable unless you are paying attention.
+Yesterday Jess and I were driving back from a foraging foray into the Chiltern Hills - it was the most magical evening weather imaginable - and we were noticing how beautiful and petrified trees look without their leaves, all the withered, twisted, dancing shapes of the bark and branches, dark against a watery sky.
 I wonder whether the silhouettes of winter trees look the same underground as they do above, whether the roots and branches almost mirror one another, with the line of the earth’s surface between them.

-The following day, the first day of the workshop, the Vicarage smelt of woodsmoke and oranges.
-Claire Ptak and Lucy Burton prepared an extraordinarily delicious and plentiful lunch of rustic bread, an enormous section of Comté cheese, radicchio salad drizzled with dressing, marinated olives, soft-boiled eggs, piccalilli and charcuterie.
-Among other delights.
+The following day as the workshop began, the Vicarage smelt of woodsmoke and oranges.
+Claire Ptak and Lucy Burton prepared an extraordinarily delicious and plentiful lunch of rustic bread, an enormous section of Comté cheese, radicchio salad drizzled with dressing, marinated olives, soft-boiled eggs, piccalilli and charcuterie, among other delights.

-Later, we gave a flower-arranging demo, the product of which was a spilly bowl arrangement of our favourite flowers from the cold season, peppered with spindle berry and pops of citrus-y ranunculus that was later used as a still-life scene to photograph, alongside a pear and buckwheat cake of Claire’s.
+Later, we gave a flower-arranging demo, a spilly bowl arrangement of our favourite flowers from the cold season, peppered with spindle berry and pops of citrus-y ranunculus that was later used as a still-life scene to photograph, alongside a pear and buckwheat cake of Claire’s.
 Claire introduced me to a tisane she buys from a little teashop in Mayfair - a few dried lemon verbena leaves infused in hot water - utter heaven.
 I haven’t stopped thinking about it since.

-It isn’t often that Jesse and I have the opportunity to teach together but it is the way we often arrange these days - in tandem, quite quietly, occasionally stopping to discuss colours or the inclusion of extra elements.
+It isn’t often that Jess and I have the opportunity to teach together but it is the way we often arrange these days, in tandem, quietly, occasionally stopping to discuss colours or the inclusion of extra elements.
 We’ve developed this way of working fairly organically and it has produced some of my favourite work to date.
-Each time we somehow each assume the same role - I create the shape, she makes the final edit on colours, and we layer from there.
+We somehow assume the same role each time - I create the shape, she makes the final edit on colours, and we layer up from there.

 With thanks to Claire Ptak and Kristin Perers, whose work and stories have so inspired us.